 Best Photo Location

 I love a hotel that includes lots of complementary activities for their guests, which is something Padma excels at.
-You can choose between a guided village cycling tour through the rice paddies and farms that surround the resort.
-A yoga class in the most picturesque thatched roof hut overlooking the forest or even try your hand at making canang sari, the daily offerings made by Balinese Hindus.
-While they do have a small fitness centre that overlooks the pool, we skipped that in favour of their jogging track that winds itself through the beautiful bamboo forest to the river flowing below the resort.
+We started our days with morning yoga in the most picturesque thatched roof hut overlooking the forest, and with sunrise, mid morning and sunset yoga classes you won’t have an excuse for not trying a class while you’re here.
+They do of course have a small fitness centre that overlooks the pool, but we skipped this in favour of their jogging track that winds itself through the beautiful bamboo forest to the river flowing below the resort.
 This was an incredibly scenic walk we loved to make on our way to the breakfast buffet.
+We also experienced one of their afternoon guided village cycling tours that takes you through the surrounding villages, rice paddies and farms that surround the resort.
+This is a very local area so everyone we cycled past would go our of their way to stop and say hello.
+Needless to say it was a very fun and friendly experience, though a very exhausting return trip that was entirely up hill.

 Located 40 minutes north of Ubud town in the village of Payangan, Padma Resort is surrounded by forest, rice paddies and local villages without another hotel in sight.
 A complementary shuttle into Ubud town is offered, though I imagine you’ll want to spend as much time as possible relaxing in the peaceful surroundings of the resort.